chapmancbVCU/chappy-php-starter/docs/lamp.md

 ## 10. Project Setup <a id="project-setup"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
 ### A. Navigate to your user's root directory, install dependencies, then move to final location:
+Create your project and replace my-app with the name of your project.
 ```sh
 composer create-project chappy-php/chappy-php my-app
 sudo mv my-app /var/www/html